nickbar01234/vt-git-workshop/GitReference.md

 ### Remote Repository

-When using Github (or any other platform), your laptop tracks the state of the repository locally and remotely.
+When using Github (or any other platform), your laptop tracks the state of the repository locally and remotely; recall that you can sync your laptop using `git pull`.
 By default, `origin` is a friendly alias for a remote repository.

 If you have ran `git pull` on a non-empty repository, running `git log` will show something similar to this:

 ![Git log](https://miro.medium.com/v2/resize:fit:1170/1*ukGdfvm25qgoYSnN8huc_g.png)

-`origin/development` refers to the state of remote branch.
-You can switch to a remote branch by running `git switch <branch-name>`, omitting `origin/`.
+In the abovementioned example, `origin/development` refers to the state of remote branch.
+You can switch to a remote branch by running `git switch
+<branch-name>`, omitting `origin/`.

 > ℹ️ If you're curious what `origin` is, try running `git remote -v`.